N.Korea to sever ties with Malaysia over extradition of citizen to U.S. | Law-Order

 N.Korea to sever ties with Malaysia over extradition of citizen to U.S.

-Malaysia's foreign ministry did not immediately respond to a request for comment.
-The North Korean statement did not name its citizen, but in early March, Malaysia's top court ruled that a North Korean man, Mun Chol Myong, could be extradited.
+North Korea did not name its citizen in a statement carried by state media KCNA, but Malaysia said Mun Chol Myong, who was arrested in 2019, was extradited on Wednesday after he had already exhausted several legal appeals.
+"Malaysia denounces (North Korea's) decision as unfriendly and unconstructive, disrespecting the spirit of mutual respect and good neighborly relations among members of the international community," its foreign ministry said in a statement.

+It said Malaysia would close its embassy in Pyongyang in response and order all diplomatic staff at the North Korean embassy in Kuala Lumpur to leave the country within 48 hours.
+North Korea's foreign affairs ministry also warned Washington would "pay a price" in the statement, according to KCNA.

-Mun had been arrested in 2019 after the United States accused him of laundering funds through front companies and issuing fraudulent documents to support illicit shipments to North Korea.
-He fought the extradition request, arguing that it was politically motivated.
-The North Korean foreign ministry called the extradition a "nefarious act and unpardonably heavy crime" by Malaysian authorities, who had "offered our citizen as a sacrifice of the U.S. hostile move in defiance of the acknowledged international laws."
+Mun's arrest in 2019 came after the United States accused him of laundering funds through front companies and issuing fraudulent documents to support illicit shipments to North Korea.
+He had denied the allegations, saying they were politically motivated.
+The North Korean foreign ministry had called the extradition a "nefarious act and unpardonably heavy crime" by Malaysian authorities, who had "offered our city as a sacrifice of the U.S. hostile move in defiance of the acknowledged international laws."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)